gtk-rs/lgpl-docs/atk/vendor.md

  set name-value-pair attributes associated with this document as a whole.
 <!-- trait DocumentExt::fn get_current_page_number -->
+Retrieves the current page number inside `self`.

 # Returns

-current page number inside `self`. -1 if not implemented, not know by the implementor or irrelevant.
+the current page number inside `self`, or -1 if not implemented, not know by the implementor, or irrelevant.
 <!-- trait DocumentExt::fn get_document -->
 Gets a `gpointer` that points to an instance of the DOM.
 It is up to the caller to check atk_document_get_type to determine